 How often should I service my diesel truck?

-- Manufacturer Recommendations: Always refer to your truck's owner manual for specific service intervals recommended by the manufacturer.
+- Manufacturer recommendations: Always refer to your diesel truck's owner's manual for the manufacturer's recommended service schedule, as it may differ from the general guidelines.

 How often do diesels need to be serviced?